 Alternate hypothesis: The presence of a mentoring relationship influences first-generation students’ intention to remain at their university.

-Hypotheses may be worded with or without a direction.
-As written above, the hypotheses do not have a direction.
+It may be worded with or without a direction.
+As written above, it does not have a direction.
 To give them direction, we would consult previous literature to determine how a mentoring relationship is likely to influence intention to remain in school.
 If the research indicates that the presence of a mentoring relationship should increase students’ connections to the university and their willingness to remain, our alternate hypothesis would state:

 “The presence of a mentoring relationship increases first-generation students’ intention to remain at their university.”

-If the research indicates that the presence of a mentoring relationship minimizes students’ desire to make additional connections to the university and in turn decreases their willingness to remain, our alternate hypothesis would state:
+If the research indicates that the presence of a mentoring relationship minimizes students’ desire to make additional connections to the university and in turn decreases their willingness to remain, it would state:

 “The presence of a mentoring relationship decreases first-generation students’ intention to remain at their university.”

-Once you conduct your statistical analysis you will determine if the null hypothesis should be rejected in favor of the alternate hypothesis.
+Once you conduct your statistical analysis you will determine if it should be rejected in favor of the alternate hypothesis.